RuochengHan/Note_python/tblite.md

 # tblite

 ## version issue
-Somehow tblite 0.4.0 has some problem in MO coefficient. e.g. c1ccccc1 not equvalent Recommend to use tblite 0.3.0
+Somehow tblite 0.4.0 has some problem in MO coefficient. e.g. c1ccccc1 not equivalent 0.4.0 is quicker (~2-3 times) for large molecules (200 atoms).
+The energy/gradient seems to be the same.

+Recommend to use tblite 0.3.0 for MO coefficient.
+Recommend to use tblite 0.4.0 for energy/gradient.

 Always test c1ccccc1 spped and accuracy after newly install